Yearbooks from the collection of

 During his career, Washington served at Vashon, Washington Technical and Sumner High Schools.
 In summer sessions, he served as Assistant Principal at Vashon, Beaumont, Roosevelt, Soldan, Northwest High Schools, and Principal at Kennedy High School, Kinlock, Missouri respectively.

-After exemplary service in WWII and earning a masters degree from New York University, Washington was recruited by principal, George Dennis Bradley in 1945 to lead the Physical Education Department at Sumner.
-He retired as Assistant Principal of Administration on March 4, 1988, after working 43 years for the St. Louis Board of Education.
+After exemplary service in WWII and earning a masters degree from New York University, Washington was recruited by principal, George Dennis Brantley in 1945 to lead the Physical Education Department at Sumner.
+He retired as Assistant Principal of Administration on March 4, 1988, after working 43 years for Sumner High and the St. Louis Board of Education.